matt-horst/split-ways/README.md

 The front-end should now be accessible from the web-browser at [http://localhost:8080/](http://localhost:8080/), if using the default configuration.

-### Creating shortened URLs
-Send `POST` requests to the `api/create` end-point with the payload containing the desired URL in JSON.
-The server will register the URL and generate a new shortened URL.
-Both the shortened URL and the original URL will be returned on success.

-### Using the shortened URLs
-Send `GET` requests to the `/{key}` end-point.
-The server will respond with a `301 Moved Permanently` response code that will redirect the browser to the original URL.

-### Reset
-Send `POST` requests to the `/admin/reset` end-point to clear the database.

 ## Development
 ### SQLC
 This package uses generated go code from queries written in sql.
 Modifying or creating new queries should be generating the corresponing go queries by running `sqlc generate`.